-One of the most prominent characteristics of modern computing architectures is non-uniform memory access: transferring data between different pairs of processing units can have very different costs.
-This is due to the hierarchical structure of these architectures: we often have several cores within the same processor, several processors attached to the same RAM, and then several of these computers connected over a network.
-In these cases, the communication cost between two cores depends on the highest level of the hierarchy that the data has to cross: sending data between two cores on the same processors is relatively fast, while sending data to another core through the top-level network connection is drastically slower.
+The simplicity of the partitioning problem makes it a very popular model to analyze the parallel execution of computations.
+On the other hand, due to this simplicity, the model cannot capture one of the most prominent characteristics of modern computing architectures, namely non-uniform memory access: transferring data between different pairs of processing units can have very different costs in practice.
+This is usually due to the hierarchical structure of these architectures: we often have several cores within the same processor, several processors attached to the same RAM, and then several of these computers connected over a network.
+Modern architectures even expose such hierarchical structure within single processors.
+In such an architecture, the communication cost between two cores heavily depends on the highest level of the hierarchy that the data has to cross: sending data between two cores on the same processor is a relatively fast operation, while sending data to another core through the top-level network connection is drastically slower.

-Formally, we model these architectures by a rooted tree of depth d, with the leaves of the tree corresponding to the compute units.
-We assume that each level of this tree has a fixed branching factor b_i , i.e. every node on the i-th level (from the top) has exactly b_i children; this implies that we partition our hypergraph into $k = \prod{i=1}^d b_i$ sets.
-Furthermore, assume we have a set of constant cost parameters g_1, \ldots, g_d such that if two computing units have their lowest common ancestor in level i of the tree, then transferring a variable between the parts has cost g_i (see Figure 6).
+As such, it is a natural goal to extend our analysis of partitioning problems to such a hierarchical setting.
+Formally, we will model these architectures by a rooted tree of depth d, with the leaves of the tree corresponding to the compute units.
+We assume that each level of this tree has a fixed branching factor b_i , i.e. every node on the i-th level (from the top) has exactly b_i children; this implies that we partition our hypergraph into $k = \prod{i=1}^{d} b_i$ sets.
+Furthermore, assume we have a set of constant cost parameters g_1, \ldots, g_d such that if two computing units have their lowest common ancestor in level i of the tree, then transferring a variable between the parts has a cost of g_i (as illustrated in Figure 7).
 We assume the g_i are monotonically decreasing, and for simplicity, we normalize them to ensure $g_d = 1$.